Donors offer over $9B for Pakistan after devastating floods

 The United States announced another $100 million on top of a similar amount already committed to Pakistan.
 Saudi Arabia’s envoy laid out a pledge of $1 billion.

-The conference shaped up as a test case of just how much wealthy nations would pitch in to help developing-world countries like Pakistan manage the impact of climatic swoons, and brace for other disasters.
+Steiner said the big pledges from international financial institutions testified to pressure and expectations “growing almost daily” for them to do more to respond to the challenges of climate change, decarbonization, and energy transitions.

-Pakistani Prime Minister Shahbaz Sharif and U.N.
-Secretary-General António Guterres attended in-person and other world leaders such as French President Emmanuel Macron and Turkish President Recep Tayyip Erdoğan took part virtually.
+The conference drew Pakistani Prime Minister Shahbaz Sharif and U.N.
+Secretary-General António Guterres in-person, while other world leaders such as French President Emmanuel Macron and Turkish President Recep Tayyip Erdogan took part virtually.

-“We need to be honest about the brutal injustice of loss and damage suffered by developing countries because of climate change,” Guterres told the gathering.
-“If there is any doubt about loss and damage — go to Pakistan.
-There is loss.
-There is damage.
-The devastation of climate change is real.”
+“Today’s meeting is an attempt to give my people another chance at getting back on their feet,” Sharif said.
+“We are racing against time” to help the victims amid a harsh winter, and in the worst-affected areas where schools and health systems have collapsed, he added.

-Guterres said that people in South Asia are 15 times more likely to die from climate impacts than elsewhere, and his “heart broke” when he saw the devastation left behind from Pakistan’s floods.
+Guterres said people in South Asia are 15 times more likely to die from climate impacts than elsewhere, and his “heart broke” when he saw first-hand the devastation from Pakistan’s floods — calling it a prime example of the impact of climate change.

-“No country deserves to endure what happened to Pakistan,” he said.
-“But it was especially bitter to watch that country’s generous spirit being repaid with a climate disaster of monumental scale.”

 In November’s U.N. climate talks, countries agreed to set up a fund for loss and damage caused by climate change.
-The details of the fund will be worked out by a committee this year.
+The details will be worked out by a committee this year.
 Vulnerable nations like Pakistan would be expected to receive compensation from the fund.

-Many scientists, policymakers and others say emissions of heat-trapping gases into the atmosphere, mostly by industrialized countries, over generations are largely to blame for a warming global climate.
+Many scientists, policymakers and others say emissions of heat-trapping gases, mostly by industrialized countries, over generations are largely to blame for a warming global climate.

-Many countries already doled out cash, supplies and other support for Pakistan in the immediate follow-up to the flooding — and Monday’s conference co-hosted by the U.N. and Pakistani government, and attended by 44 countries as well as many international organizations, aimed to complement and build on previous outlays.
+Many countries already helped Pakistan in the immediate follow-up to the flooding.
+Monday’s conference, attended by 44 countries as well as a dozen international financial institutions, aimed to complement and build on previous outlays.

-Thousands of Pakistanis are still living in open areas in makeshift homes and tents near the stagnant water in southern Sindh and in some areas in southwestern Baluchistan, the two worst-flood hit provinces in Pakistan.
+Thousands of Pakistanis are still living in open areas in makeshift homes and tents near the stagnant water in southern Sindh and in some areas in southwestern Baluchistan, the two worst-hit provinces.

 Julien Harneis, the U.N. resident coordinator in Pakistan, said an estimated 5 million people were living near the stagnant waters, making it difficult for residents to have a normal life.
 He predicted little change in the situation until March.